Chauncey Vibbard (steamboat): Accidents

 Chauncey Vibbard's 26-year career on the Hudson was to remain remarkably free of accidents.
 The steamer was involved in a tragedy in 1876 however, when on August 30, while entering the slip at the foot of 24th Street, North River, about 6 pm, she collided with a small boat which crossed her bows.
 The two young men in the boat were thrown into the water, and one of them, an 18-year-old named William Koster, went missing and was presumed drowned.

 Chauncey Vibbard suffered a rare mechanical breakdown on Monday, August 5, 1878, on a trip from Albany.
-Approaching the Poughkeepsie landing, her starboard paddleshaft broke.
+Approaching the Poughkeepsie landing, her starboard paddle shaft broke.
 Her 400 passengers and their baggage were disembarked at Poughkeepsie, and a special train commissioned to enable them to complete their journey.
 Temporary repairs were meanwhile made to Chauncey Vibbard, allowing her to complete the passage to New York at a slow speed, where she arrived about 10 pm.
 Damage was estimated at between $2,000 and $2,500, and Chauncey Vibbard was laid up at the foot of 22nd Street New York for the installation of a new shaft, which was expected to take no more than a few days.
 To replace her during the repairs, the reserve steamer Armenia was quickly readied for service, a task which included the transfer of Chauncey Vibbard's bar fixtures and furniture.
 This breakdown was the first time in 13 years of service that Chauncey Vibbard had missed a scheduled trip.